AminsCode/Udacity_DeepReinforcementLearning/Project3_CollaborationAndCompetition/README.md

        return scores_all, moving_average

-#### gets actions for each agent, combining them into one array and initializing agents
+#### Get actions for each agent, combine them into one array and initialize the agents

           def get_actions(states, add_noise):
           '''gets actions for each agent and then combines them into one array'''